MLT-solutions/MLT-stock-idea-assistant/docs/INSTALLATION_GUIDE.md

 2. In the ComfyUI UI:
    - Top left menu → **Workflow** → **Browse templates** → **SDXL → SDXL Simple**
-   - Another path may be:
+   - Another alternative path may be:
      - Top left menu → **Workflow** → **Browse templates** → **Image → SDXL Simple**

 3. A popup will appear to **auto-download** the required base + refiner models.